 Best for the Beach: Bahari Bay Turkish Beach Towel

 According to reviews, the Bahari Bay towel feels luxurious and adds a bit of cushion when you’re sitting on the sand or a beach chair.
-If you’re looking for a stylish Turkish towel to take on beach days, the Bahari Bay is the best choice for your money.Continue to 5 of 7 below.
+If you’re looking for a stylish Turkish towel to take on beach days, the Bahari Bay is the best choice for your money.

 Best Blanket: Nature Is Gift Queen Size Turkish Towel

-Want to go bigger?
-The Nature Is Gift Queen-Sized Turkish Towel measures 78” x 98”, or roughly double the width of a standard one.
-Like the other Turkish towels on our list, it’s made from 100% cotton and has the typical fringed edges.
-Due to its size, many owners use the Nature Is Gift Turkish Towel as an indoor blanket or throw, which makes it even more versatile.
-It comes in five neutral colors like black, grey and navy, and features a traditional diamond pattern.
+Want something a little bit bigger?
+The Nature Is Gift Queen-Sized Turkish Towel measures 78 x 98 inches, or roughly double the width of a standard one.
+Like the other Turkish towels on our list, it’s made from 100 percent cotton and has the typical fringed edges.
+Due to its size, many owners use this towel as an indoor blanket or throw, which makes it even more versatile.
+It comes in five neutral colors and features a traditional diamond pattern.

-Owners love the Nature Is Gift because it’s large enough for picnics, beaches and even guest bedrooms.
+Owners love the Nature Is Gift because it’s large enough for picnics, beaches, and even guest bedrooms.
 This queen-sized Turkish blanket is a great choice for uses inside your home or out.

 Fiber Pay special attention to the fiber content of the towel.
 Turkish cotton is known for its long fibers and actually feels better with time and repeated washing.
 A towel made with 100-percent Turkish cotton will be your best bet for absorbency, but some are made with other materials like sustainable bamboo fibers and linen.